Santa Rosa Wrongful Death Attorney

 It may also be possible to ask for punitive damages.
 While all of the type of compensation above are known as compensatory damages, which are meant to compensate you for your economic and non-economic injuries, punitive damages are different.
 They are intended to punish the wrongdoer.

 There are some damages you are not entitled to recover.
 You cannot seek compensation for the pain, suffering, or disfigurement your loved one suffered prior to their death.

 Calculating the amount of damages you and your family should be owed can be difficult.
 The economic damages like medical expenses may be relatively easy.
 However, you may need help determining the value of the loss of your loved one’s benefits or the value of the loss of their companionship.
 For help with calculating the damages to which you are entitled under the law, contact a Santa Rosa wrongful death lawyer right away.How an Attorney Can Help

-An experienced and compassionate lawyer from Willoughby Brod, LLP can help you in numerous ways following a sudden and tragic loss of a parent, spouse, or child.
+An experienced and compassionate lawyer from the Brod Law Firm can help you in numerous ways following a sudden and tragic loss of a parent, spouse, or child.
 Attorney Greg Brod can help you determine if you have the right to bring a wrongful death claim, including whether your loved one’s death was likely the result of another person’s negligence and whether you are a family member entitled to move forward with this type of claim under the law.
 Next, Mr. Brod can advise you on whether there is an appropriate insurer to file a claim with or whether filing a wrongful death lawsuit is the next best move, which must be done within two years of your loved one’s death.
 Finally, Mr. Brod can advise you on the value of your claim and ensure you do not accept a settlement offer that is far below what you deserve under the law.